kooroshkz/math_grades_analysis/README.md

-$**$The resulting scatter plot visualizes the relationship between 'mid' and 'final' grades for each major, with each major's data points represented by a different color from the 'viridis' colormap.
+The resulting scatter plot visualizes the relationship between 'mid' and 'final' grades for each major, with each major's data points represented by a different color from the 'viridis' colormap.
 The legend allows you to identify each major based on its unique color.
-The grid lines further aid in interpreting the data.$**$
+The grid lines further aid in interpreting the data.

 <a name="int"></a>
 ### 4. Native and International Students